Hugh Grant: Political views

+A prominent advocate of tactical voting, Grant is not affiliated with any political party, and has supported Labour, Lib Dem, and Independent candidates, appearing at various parties' meetings and conferences.

 In 2011, Grant appeared at the Liberal Democrats' conference on the News International phone-hacking scandal, where he briefly met then-party leader Nick Clegg.
 Grant said that he was attending the Conservative and Labour conferences as well, but told Lib Dem activists that "You, more than any of the other parties, have a good bill of health.
 You have never been in bed with these scumbags."

-In the 2015 general election, Grant expressed support for Liberal Democrat MP Danny Alexander and later hosted a dinner for the Liberal Democrats, in which he met the winner of a draw of donors to the Liberal Democrats.
+In the 2015 general election, Grant endorsed two Labour candidates: Tom Watson, his former agent, Michael Foster, and expressed support for Liberal Democrat MP Danny Alexander and later hosted a dinner for the Liberal Democrats, in which he met the winner of a draw of donors to the party.
 In an email sent by former Liberal Democrat leader Paddy Ashdown, Grant wrote: "I am not a Lib Dem, a Tory, a Labourite or anything in particular but I recognise political guts."
-In the 2015 election, he endorsed two Labour candidates: Tom Watson and his former agent, Michael Foster.

 During the 2019 general election Grant campaigned for tactical voting to stop a Conservative majority and Brexit.
 He was seen canvassing with Liberal Democrats candidates, Labour candidates, and independent Dominic Grieve.

 In the 2024 general election, Grant publicly endorsed Carla Denyer, co-leader of the Green Party of England and Wales, for the newly established Bristol Central seat.
 Grant stated that Denyer was "a politician with integrity, who puts the public first".